Skip to main content

 • Have your medication, water and other things you might need or want on hand so you don't have to get up more than necessary in the first days of recovery.

-• Wear your compression garment for as long as instructed because it can help with swelling and speed up your recovery.
+• Wear your compression garment for as long as instructed.
+It can help reduce swelling and speed up recovery.

 • Be sure to stay hydrated before and after surgery.